Rodrigossz/KM-w-Audio/README.md

   * File name: The name of the `.wav` file in the dataset folder.

 * Close the `get-text.sh` file and in the same folder, open `exec.sh`.
-This script submitts the first one for every file in the `dataset` folder.
+This script submits the first one for every file in the `dataset` folder.
 Edit this file adding your Azure Region and your Speech Service key.
-If haven't changed the folders structre, you don't need to worry about the path.
+If haven't changed the folders structure, you don't need to worry about the path.
 Save and close the file.

 * Using **Git Bash**, navigate to the `scripts` folder and execute `./exec.sh`.
 It will print logs in your terminal and create json files in the `dataset` folder.
 You should see something like the image below.

 ![Exec](./images/exec.JPG)

 * Open one or two json files, with any editor like Notepad, to see what kind of data was created.
-Basically, you show see some metadada and the transcription of the audio.
+Basically, you show see some metadata and the transcription of the audio.
 Now you have text data about your audio files.
 This is the data that we will search for, using Azure Search.
 Please note that the audio file original name is contained in the json file name.
 This will help in the future for any application to do the match between audio and transcription files.

 ## Upload the Data to your Storage Account